theo-armour/agenda/2-ace-it/cynthia.md

 Cynthia:

-.* is an AI luddite: admirable
+* C is an AI luddite: admirable

 Also